Model-Independent Machine Learning Approach for Nanometric Axial Localization and Tracking: Materials and Methods

 \subsection{Image dataset}

-The images for this study were taken with a high-resolution, single focal plane optical microscope described in the Appendix section.
+The images for this study were taken with a high-resolution, single-focal-plane optical microscope described in the Appendix section.
 The scanned sample contained silver nanoparticles with a diameter of 60~nm randomly immersed in gelatin.
-The whole thickness of 20~$\mu$m was sampled with steps of 250~nm, a value chosen independently of this study, based on prior research demonstrating that it provides a balance between axial resolution and data acquisition speed.
+The whole thickness of 20~$\mu$m was sampled with steps in the range 245-255~nm, a value chosen independently of this study, based on prior research~\cite{alexandrov2020super} demonstrating that it provides a balance between axial resolution and data acquisition speed.
 Images of nanoparticles could appear anywhere in the field of view and were not necessarily in focus.
 Then the nanoparticle images, both focused and unfocused, were detected by a program, cropped, and saved to files along with the corresponding X, Y, and Z coordinates.

 Figure~\ref{fig:im} shows an example of images of a single nanoparticle taken at different defocus values $\Delta{z}$.
 As a result of minor uncorrected spherical aberration, the Airy pattern is clearly visible predominantly in the negative $Z$ direction.
 In contrast, in the positive $Z$ direction, approaching the objective lens, the rings appear blurred.
 This asymmetry also causes the shape of the brightness profile of the nanoparticles, depicted in Figure~\ref{fig:Z_prof}, to differ slightly from a Gaussian distribution shown as a red dotted line.
-However, our deep learning approach is data-driven and does not assume a specific model, allowing it to adapt to these variations and maintain high localization accuracy.
+However, our deep learning approach is data-driven and does not assume a specific model, allowing it to adapt to these variations and maintain high localization precision.